Can You Chew Gum with Braces? Here’s What Orthodontists Say

 Some orthodontists may allow sugar-free gum, particularly those sweetened with xylitol.
 Xylitol can help increase saliva flow and reduce cavity-causing bacteria.

 However, even sugar-free gum can still get stuck in your braces and cause damage if you aren’t careful.
-Any exceptions should always be discussed directly with your orthodontist — never assume it’s safe just because the gum is sugar-free.
+Just like choosing the right mouthguard for braces depends on your treatment plan, gum use should only be allowed if your orthodontist explicitly approves it.

 Remember, every patient’s treatment plan is different, and what might be allowed for one person could be risky for another.